 If it isn’t doing that, you’re doing it wrong.
 No matter if you are using the “right” indicators and ALL the lines.
 (Ignore the reverse statement though.
 If your TA helps you make a decision, you can still be botching it.)

-A sound trading decision should always be right there at the conclusion of your analysis.
-If you’re closing your TradingView chart confused, stop doing whatever you’re doing.
+A sound trading decision should always be right there at the end of your analysis.
+If you’re leaving your chart confused, stop doing whatever you’re doing.

 Technical analysis is not the source of truth